jaquerinte/caravel_radiation_harden/README.md

 reg_la2_data = 0x00000000;
 // value is the GPIO [35:20]
 ```
-When we want to access the performance counter we start the switching to wishbone mode.
-First to tell the chip to stop operating this is achieve putting the rregister_i and wregister_i to 0.
+When we want to access the performance counter we switch to wishbone mode.
+First we sto tell the chip to stop operating this is achieve putting the rregister_i and wregister_i to 0.

 ```C++
 // clk